alpi2736/spotxmobile.github.io/docs/adapters/brightcove/android-adapter.md

 ### As a Library Project

 Download the library and import it as a library project in Android Studio or Eclipse.
-The project is available from our [bintray repo](https://bintray.com/spotxmobile/maven/com.spotxchange%3Aspotx-brightcove).
+The library is available from our [bintray repo](https://bintray.com/spotxmobile/maven/com.spotxchange%3Aspotx-brightcove).

 Get more information on how to do this at the [Android Developer Docs](http://developer.android.com/tools/projects/index.html#LibraryProjects).

 ## Set Up

-To set up and use the SpotX plugin you need to initialize the SpotX SDK and construct the adapter with your publisher channel ID within your activity.
+To set up and use the SpotX adapter you need to initialize the SpotX SDK and construct the adapter with your publisher channel ID within your activity.
 ```java
 // init SpotX
 SpotX.initialize(getApplicationContext());